RyXeleron/ExecStats/README.md

 11. **Synergy**
     - **Status**: Not released.
-    - **Details**: Synergy is currently in development.
+    - **Details**: Synergy is a very powerful executor still currently under-development.
 It has 80-100% UNCS, with internal and external versions, pros, and cons.
 It has been demonstrated by developers.
     - **Supports**: PC

 12. **Synapse Z**